 Travel: Group flights will be purchased for all participants and the cost of the flight is already included in the program fee.
 The faculty leader will accompany the students on their flight.

-Visa: Students are not required to obtain a visa for the duration of this program.
-If you are not a U.S. passport holder the requirements may be different for you.
-Please contact your consulate or the Office of International Education for more information.
+Visa: Students who hold a U.S. passport are not required to apply for a visa before entering into Nicaragua.
+If you do not hold a U.S. passport the requirements may be different for you and we encourage you to inquire with your consulate.
+If you have further questions please let the Office of International Education know.

 The final program cost will be determined by the number of participants, shortly after the application deadline.
 The program cost includes tuition, health insurance, housing, meals, cultural activities, airfare, and in country transportation.

 Passport fees and personal expenses are not included in the tuition and are paid directly by the students.

 See budget sheet for cost details.
 Students taking at least 2 credits are eligible for win-term financial aid.
 Win-term financial aid needs to be applied for separately.
 For more information, meet with a financial aid counselor in 210 Bowman Hall.